likarajo/mnist_digits/README.md

-# mnist_digits
-Digit recognition using neural networks
+# Digit recognition using neural networks